armmax/maximearmand.com/about.md

 # Hi!
 I'm Maxime

-I'm the founder of the coliving operator [Urban Campus](https://www.urbancampus.com).
 This site hosts my exploration on entrepreneurship, sustainibility, gravel and any other topic my mind is curious about.

 ### Contact me